 In terms of the integrated development environment (IDE) support, Native developers are free to use any text editor but with Flutter it’s not possible.
 As Dart is not a widely used or popular language.
 But at this point, we can’t expect more than this from one-year-old Flutter because it’s still growing its community and support.

 While developing cross-platform apps, you must need support from native components else it won’t feel like native app development.
 For React Native, the developer has to rely on third-party libraries entirely, but it supports UI rendering and access to device APIs.

 But things get comfortable when you are developing an app using Flutter because it offers a rich set of components and it does not require any third-party libraries for support.

 6. App Store Releasing Process:

 One of the crucial parts of app development is to release a developed app in the Play store.
-This process includes the complicated job of code signing to another application setup, especially when you are developing a cross platform mobile app.
+This process includes the complicated job of code signing to another application setup, especially when you are developing a cross-platform mobile app.
 When it comes to Native, it does not provide any documentation or automated steps to deploy your app to the iPhone App Store.
 But one can go through the manual app deployment process from Xcode.
-It clearly denotes how the developer has to be dependent on available third-party libraries while app development and store release.
+It denotes how the developer has to be dependent on available third-party libraries while app development and store release.